fermer

 3:25pm – 3:45pm Time-series, phylogenetic, and spatial extensions of structural equation models: imputing traits, analyzing ecosystem drivers, and identifying habitat associations

-James Thorson (Alaska Fisheries Science Center, Seattle)
+James Thorson (Alaska Fisheries Science Center, US)

 3:45pm – 4:05pm Coupling state‐of‐the‐art modelling tools for better informed Red List assessments of marine fishes

-James Thorson (Alaska Fisheries Science Center, Seattle)
+James Thorson (Alaska Fisheries Science Center, US)

 4:05pm – 4:20pm Break